AVEGAH/AutoScriptXray/README.md

 <!-- <a href="https://www.digitalocean.com/?refcode=8a474003bf18&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge"><img src="https://web-platforms.sfo2.cdn.digitaloceanspaces.com/WWW/Badge%201.svg" alt="DigitalOcean Referral Badge" /></a> -->

 # ATTENTION (MUST READ) CAREFULLY
-- PROHIBITED FOR SALE BECAUSE I GET FREE FROM THE INTERNET
 - DATA SECURITY / YOUR USE HISTORY ON THE INTERNET IS NOT MY RESPONSIBILITY AS A SCRIPT PROVIDER
 - ALL YOUR DATA / USAGE HISTORY ON THE INTERNET ONLY VPS NETWORK PROVIDERS MANAGE IT AND (FBI) maybe
 - USE IT WISELY THEN YOU WILL AVOID PROBLEMS